WHAT IS FAITH?

 but lack a home port to which we can return.

-If we have lost, or discarded, our foundational principles on the way.
+We may have lost, or discarded, our foundational principles on the way.

-and thus lost our trust in others and those who used to guide us,
+and thus lost our trust in others and those who used to guide us.

 The orthodox understanding of religious faith lies in it being a certain belief